 If so, you would be wrong on both counts.

-This rock was placed as a marker on what was at that time a brand new "Old Spanish Trail."
+This rock was placed in the early 1900's as a marker on what was at that time a brand new "Old Spanish Trail."
 The new trail was a highway from St. Augustine to San Diego.
 The highway didn't even touch the original Old Spanish Trail, staying far to the south.
 In reality, the naming of the highway was simply a marketing tactic.
-This was the early 1900's.
 There was a desire to get those newfangled contraptions, those horseless carriages, to travel across the country.
 By naming the new highway the Old Spanish Trail, it was hoped that a sense of adventure and romance would be a lure.

 Count the second.
 The "Zero Milestone."
 When the Old Spanish Trail highway was completed, automobiles were new, and a lot of their parts worked less perfectly than today.
 Case in point, the odometer, which counted miles imprecisely.
 For example, your car says you've gone 100 miles, but you've gone 117.
 Back then, the highway was passing through extremely unpopulated, uncivilized territory.
 It wouldn't do to run out of gas, or miss a turn.

 To make life easier for travelers, ten "zero milestones" were placed on the Old Spanish Trail highway.
 Each time a car reached one of these milestones, the driver adjusted their odometer to zero.
 This allowed them to correct the error that had built up, and also note how far they were off so they could compensate as the need arose.

 Here's the hidden gem entry from our Clue Me! map.

 A rock.
 Pretty big.
 Hard to miss if you're looking for it.